 The IRP delivers the individual recovery pathway focussed on achieving a successful recovery outcome.
 The IRP is a critical path to delivering a successful outcome, utilising Specific, Attainable, Relevant and Time-bound (SMART) objectives is critical to achieving the desired outcome.
 The IRP incorporates all aspects of an individual’s recovery including medical, welfare, housing, education, re-skilling, Return to Work (RtW) Programmes, work placements and employment opportunities.
 An interdisciplinary approach is taken utilising all available subject matter experts to analyse, develop, deliver and assess effectiveness.
 The designated Recovery officer will work with wounded, injured and sick personnel under their command to create a tailored IRP to enable them to focus on their outcome.

 Personnel Recovery Units

-If an individual’s case is particularly complex or recovery is likely to take more than 56 days, they could be transferred to a Personnel Recovery Unit (PRU).
-A PRU will ensure they receive a consistent and high quality command and care provision that will deliver the right outcome for the individual and the MOD, however long that takes.
+If an individual’s case is particularly complex they could be transferred to a Personnel Recovery Unit (PRU).
+A PRU will ensure they receive a consistent and high quality command and care provision that will deliver the right outcome for the individual and the MOD.